jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 ## <P.S.>
 1. All algorithm functions are in yolov4_module.py
-2. You can refer to my main code to realize how to use those algorithms.
+2. You can refer to my main code to realize how to use those algorithms

 ## Demo